 - Students entering Professional degree programs such as MBA, Master of Architecture, Juris Doctorate, Medical Doctorate, Doctor of Pharmacy (PharmD) are not eligible

 To ensure that Fellows benefit from the program, they

 - Do not engage in other paid work in their first year.
 Programs should exempt Fellows from first-year teaching responsibilities or research assistantships.
 If programs require such work, it will be limited to a 0.25 FTE position and will require approval from the Faculty Director.

 - Participate for an average of 3 hours per week in programming, including enrollment in a 1-3 unit colloquium that takes place on Thursdays from 5 to 7:30 PM in fall and spring semesters, during the first year of studies.
 Attend the required overnight orientation in late August.

 - Serve as a mentor in their first year for either a K-12 student, an Honors student, a refugee, immigrant, or an undergraduate recruited through a diversity program; in their second year, Fellows will mentor the new cohort.

 - Enroll as a full-time student in the fall and spring semesters (at least 9 units per semester).

-To facilitate the Fellows’ success, home departments are expected to collaborate with the UA Graduate Center in the following ways:
+To facilitate the Fellows’ success, home departments will collaborate with the UA Graduate Center in the following ways:

-- Maintain open communication with the Faculty Director and Program Coordinator of the Graduate Center.
+- Maintain open communication with the Graduate Center.
 This communication is crucial to ensuring that the University Fellow completes academic requirements and fellowship programming through the first year.

 - Encourage the student to attend all University Fellows programming.
 Fellows’ experiences augment their skills in leadership, communication, community engagement, interdisciplinary research, and collaboration.
 Such development enriches the students’ academic performance and professional standing, thereby enhancing their department’s success.